Google self driving car painted by artist Anna Vaught of Austin, TX

 “Eventually, and inevitably, the carmakers will have to take the blame,” an article in Scientific American concludes.

-But keep in mind: Automakers may not be eager to pay out claims.
+But keep in mind: Automakers may not be eager to pay out car accident claims.
 Those injured in crashes will still need to prove the extent of damages they have suffered.
 Negotiating with insurance adjusters may still prove to be as difficult as ever.

 Could the Owner or Driver of an Autonomous Car Still Be Held Liable?